iamparhamohhh/iamparhamohhh/README.md

 - 👋 Hi, I’m @iamparhamohhh
-- 👀 I’m interested in java :/
+- 👀 I’m interested in java and puthon :/
 - 🌱 I’m currently learning it
 - 📫 How to reach me ...